Mark Rober: Personal life

+Rober was previously married, until his divorce in 2021.

 Awards and nominations

 In 2021, the Institution of Engineering and Technology awarded Rober a one-off prize as STEM Personality of the Year and later named him an Honorary Fellow in recognition of his contribution to the engineering profession.

 Rober also delivered the 2023 commencement address at Massachusetts Institute of Technology.

 In 2024, Rober was presented with the FIRST Robotics Competition Founder's Award at the FIRST Championship in recognition of his efforts to expand access to STEM education and robotics programs.